How to Pick Between a DJ and Live Music at Your Wedding

 KEEPING UP WITH STEVE

-Steve will be playing PopRock Electric Violin for a Ceremony and Reception at Bella Sera Event Venue.
+Steve will be doing a PopRock Electric Violin and DJ Package for a Wedding Ceremony and Reception at Seven Springs Mountain Resort.

 "Steve was a must-have for our wedding as he did my sister's 8 years ago (and we loved him) and should be a must-have for your event!
 Not only does he do an amazing job MC'ing and DJ'ing, and running the event, but the live violin - WOW!
 The violin adds elegance to your event that guests will continue to talk about for years to come.
 Steve also is an expert in the field, leaving no worries for the bride-to-be in the event.
 I knew our reception would run perfectly with him in charge and it did.
 Highly recommend!!"
 Paige & Russ 3/14/20 Soldiers & Sailors Hall